the-mod/omx-foscam-start-stream/omx-streaming/README.md

 ## Usage
 Just replace Placeholders for username, password, ip and port in the `omx.sh` file.
+May you have to escape special charaters like ! to %21 or & to %26

 Then add it to the init system of your choice.
 60 seconds timeout is to give time for network initialization.